Seeing a dermatologist on Maple is easy

 Since there’s no cure for rosacea, treatment with prescription medication is often required to control symptoms.
 Dermatologists commonly prescribe topical creams, lotions, ointments, gels, foams, or pads to help with rosacea.

 A dermatologist can provide treatment options, including a skincare plan to prevent flare-ups and reduce eczema symptoms when they appear.
 The recommended treatment plan may include a prescription for medication if deemed necessary by the dermatologist.

 Our online dermatologists in Canada don’t just treat skin problems, they also treat nail infections.
 The dermatologist can determine what’s causing your nail infection and recommend an appropriate treatment.
 This may include a prescription for medication if deemed necessary.

 Do you need a referral to see a dermatologist?

-You can use Maple to schedule an appointment with an online dermatologist in Canada without a referral.
-For an in-person appointment, you need a referral from a general practitioner or primary care physician to see a dermatologist.
+You can use Maple to see a dermatologist without a referral.
+For an in-person dermatologist appointment, you need a referral from a general practitioner or primary care physician to see a dermatologist.

 How much does it cost to see a dermatologist?

-Online consultations for dermatology are $180 and include the applicable diagnosis, and any necessary treatment plans or prescriptions.
-Since consultations take place over secure messaging, and we use a national network of dermatologists, visits typically don’t qualify for provincial insurance coverage.
+Consultation fees may vary.
+Since consultations take place over secure messaging, and we use a national network of dermatologists, appointments typically don’t qualify for provincial insurance coverage.

 Mole mapping uses high-resolution photography and state-of-the-art software to create an image database of all your body moles.
-It’s highly accurate and it allows comparison of your moles over time to identify moles that are new or changing early.
+It’s highly accurate and allows a comparison of your moles over time to identify moles that are new or changing early.
 Scans are carried out by experienced technicians who are highly trained in operating the system.
-For more information about mole mapping, please visit our page for mole mapping.

 - You have multiple moles (more than 50)